kassi-bertrand/machine-learning-notes/04-Baby Steps with PyTorch/README.md

 My supervisor said we are using PyTorch.
 Simple. 🙂

-# Overview
+# Goal 🎯

-In this folder, I am familiarizing with PyTorch.
-I divide my notes in the following notebooks:
+In this folder, I am familiarizing with PyTorch using the following notebooks:

 1. `tensors.ipynb`: where I learn to build and manipulate PyTorch tensors.